-In this article our aim is to shed some light on when someone might not reap any benefits from seeing a hair transplant specialist and what you can do if that’s the case.
+In this article The Private Clinic aim is to shed some light on when someone might not reap any benefits from seeing a hair transplant specialist and what you can do if that’s the case.

 What’s a FUE hair transplant?

-In order to move healthy hair follicles from a donor area and transfer them onto a bald area we use a method known as Follicular Unit Extraction (FUE).
+In order to move healthy hair follicles from a donor area and transfer them onto a bald area they use a method known as Follicular Unit Extraction (FUE).

 To avoid any risk of visible linear scarring, and to cause as little tissue trauma as possible, an advanced punch device is used.

 Thanks to it, whole follicles can be fully extracted along with all-important components such as the glands.

 FUE only requires the use of a local anaesthetic so you can go home after the procedure with natural, permanent results.

 Who is unsuitable for a hair transplant?

 First and foremost, patients with a full head of hair are most likely going to be unsuitable for a hair transplant.
 These procedures are most suitable for patients suffering from Androgenic Alopecia (Female or Male Pattern Baldness) who are balding, bald, or have an exposed scalp.

 On the other hand, there isn’t much that can be done for patients with poor donor areas.
 Depending on the case, The Private Clinic are able to use body hair if the back of the head offers a limited supply.
 A consultation with a hair transplant specialist will allow them to advise you on the best course of action.